BronksX79/BronksX79/README.md

 - 🌐 Home Network Optimisation
 - 📖 AI-Assisted Writing Workflow
 - 📚 Fantasy Novel
+- 🌍 Off-Grid Compute Bunker — AI-collaboration experiment pushing a model through a full engineering concept (power, thermal, financial) to see where it holds up and where it hallucinates → [repo](https://github.com/BronksX79/sub-surface-compute-bunker)

 > *I learn by building, experimenting, documenting, and continuously improving.*